makrai/notes/kratzer88-stage-level-individual-level-pred.md

 c orresponding German (b) sentences are grammatical.
 And this shows

-again that the English ind e ftnite objects can be scrambl e d at logi cal form In precisely the c�ses where the German indefinite objects can be scrambled at surface-structure.
-Indefinite objects that c�nnot scramble must stay In their VPs.
+again that the English ind e ftnite objects can be scrambl e d at logi cal form In precisely the cases where the German indefinite objects can be scrambled at surface-structure.
+Indefinite objects that cannot scramble must stay In their VPs.
 They are then mapped Into nuclear scopes and are caught by existential closure.